 Guest Law Blogging – Authorship Policy & Guidelines

 Many thanks for your interest in writing a guest post or becoming a guest legal blogger for YouBlawg.
-In 2014, YouBlawg is changing its approach to publishing legal content and this means we are accepting only the highest possible contributions.
+In 2014, YouBlawg is changing its approach to publishing legal content and this means we are accepting only the highest possible standard of contributions.

-If you have been invited to publish with us or if you are a lawyer, law firm or legal professional and if you want to share high quality legal intelligence, including useful legal knowledge and news, to wide audiences, here are some of the key things you should consider before submitting your post(s) for review by our moderators.
+If you have been invited to publish with us and/or if you are a lawyer, law firm or legal professional and you want to share high quality legal intelligence, including useful legal knowledge and news, to wide audiences, here are some of the key things you should consider before submitting your post(s) for review by our moderators.